drduh/macOS-Security-and-Privacy-Guide/README.md

 Another way is to download **macOS Sierra** from the [App Store](https://itunes.apple.com/us/app/macos-sierra/id1127487414) or some other place and create a custom, installable system image.

-The application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy with the `codesign` command:
+The macOS Sierra installer application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy, using the `codesign` command:

 ```
 $ codesign -dvv /Applications/Install\ macOS\ Sierra.app